Key Takeaways

 Participating in or attending dragon boat races

-These days, the most well-known aspect of the Dragon Boat Festival is the tradition of racing dragon boats (赛龙舟, sàilóngzhōu).
+These days, the most famous aspect of the holiday is the tradition of racing dragon boats (赛龙舟, sàilóngzhōu).
+Crowds line the water to cheer on teams as drums pound out the rhythm.

 Dragon boat racing on a river